JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 ## Linked List ##
 The member variables of linked list are a data and a link that points to another node.<br />
-The linked list is the data structure that is non-contiguous storage, has variable size, and access the random pointer.<br />
+The linked list is the data structure that is non-contiguous storage, has variable size, access the random pointer, can **reverse iteration**.<br />
 Figure1 shows the arrangement of the linked list in memory and the conceptional arragement of it.<br />

 ### Figure1.
 Physical and Logical concept of linked list ###